dcpylab/classes/installing.md

 * [The official Python Documentation](https://docs.python.org/2/using/windows.html#installing-python), which has a couple helpful links.

-* If you plan ot use Python for data analytics you can download [Anaconda](http://continuum.io/downloads#all), a Python distribution that comes with many of the most popular packages for analytics as well as Spyder, an interactive environment similar to what you're used to if you've used SaS, Stata, SPSS, or R Studio.
+* If you plan to use Python for data analytics you can download [Anaconda](http://continuum.io/downloads#all), a Python distribution that comes with many of the most popular packages for analytics as well as Spyder, an interactive environment similar to what you're used to if you've used SaS, Stata, SPSS, or R Studio.

 **Mac**